Zero-waste is a whole family experience, and our pets are part of that; but, how the heck do you raise a zero-waste dog!

 Training pads seem like the answer to all your prayers when it comes to potty training your puppy.
-They are relatively cheap and very easy to use once the dog is used to them.
+They are relatively cheap and are straightforward to use once your dog is used to them.

-Housebound, sick and elderly dogs can also benefit from having a pee pad in the house in order to avoid accidents.
-However, not all pads are the same and a huge amount of them find their way into landfill sites each year.
+However, not all pads are the same, and a huge amount of them find their way into landfill sites each year.

 So What Are Your Zero Waste Dog Options?

 Newspaper – These should not be your first option.
 Puppies are playful characters and are more likely to rip newspapers to shreds instead of peeing on them!